-Emily Tkac is a law clerk in Sterne Kessler’s Biotechnology & Chemical Practice Group.
+Emily Tkac is an associate in Sterne Kessler’s Biotechnology & Chemical Practice Group.
 Emily assists with the preparation and prosecution of U.S. and foreign patent applications.
 She also assists in the preparation of opinions of counsel including patentability, non-infringement, invalidity, and freedom-to-operate analyses.
 Her technical areas of expertise include molecular biology, biochemistry, genetics, cancer biology, and therapeutic antibodies.

 Emily graduated from the University of Connecticut School of Law where she obtained both her J.D. and Intellectual Property Certificate.
 While in law school, Emily participated in the Intellectual Property & Entrepreneurship Law Clinic where she assisted innovators in patent application preparation and prosecution.
 She also worked as a research assistant for Dr. Steven Wilf analyzing both space law and trade secret law.